geddski/csstyle/README.md

 ## Getting Started
 1. Add id="csstyle" to your html or body element.
-This is necessary so that components with their parts and option can nest indefinitely yet always be overridden by tweaks and locations.
+This is necessary so that components with their parts and options can nest indefinitely yet always be overridden by tweaks and locations.

 2. Download the scss mixins